by Hadley Robinson

 The scholarly NIDNTT12 argues that Mt.
 5:32 provides the context that requires the former and well known translation of the phrase.
 But it does not consider the context of Mt.
 19 and similar passages in Luke and Mark which, as a whole, contradict the current translation of the phrase.

 Were some of the brilliant and competent scholars who participated in the creation of the NIDNTT divorced and remarried?
 Would they, other things being equal, defer to opinion that did not make them look bad?
 In other words, how can we ever be free of the fallen human nature every man has?
 One can only hope that he does not justify his sin but rather be like David when he set to writing his great psalm of repentance.

-During more than a decade of research on the history of the church's teaching on marriage, the author of this essay stumbled upon an important discovery.
+During more than a decade of research on the history of the church's teaching on marriage, I stumbled upon an important discovery.
 Some early Reformer, mostly likely Erasmus, added the preposition "ei" before "me epi porneia" in the Greek text that was used at the time to translate the New Testament into their respective native languages.

 The addition of "ei" makes the phrase unambiguously "except for sexual misconduct."
 But what was the motive for making this change?

 That the editor and contributing authors of the NIDNTT, the most comprehensive and important theological dictionary of the New Testament ever written, were not aware of or chose to ignore this addition to the Sacred Text during the Reformation period is unsettling.